hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 To understand some of cpyext challenges, you need to have at least a rough idea of how the PyPy GC works.

-XXX: maybe the following section is too detailed and not really necessary to understand cpyext?
-We could simplify it by saying "PyPy uses a generational GC, objects can move".

 Contrarily to the popular belief, the "Garbage Collector" is not only about collecting garbage: instead, it is generally responsible of all memory management, including allocation and deallocation.